pry/pry/README.markdown

 * Similarly `Pry.r()` only performs the Read section of the REPL, only returning the Ruby expression (as a string).
 It takes the same parameters as all the others.

+### Session commands

-Pry supports a few commands inside the session itself; these are not methods and must start at the beginning of a line, with no whitespace in between.
+Pry supports a few commands inside the session itself.
+These commands are not methods and must start at the beginning of a line, with no whitespace in between.